roasted broccoli and cauliflower with cheese

 This may be an oversimplification, but when it comes to preparing veggies for a simple side dish, I usually rely on one of three rules that always seem to work:

-Today in this roasted broccoli and cauliflower with cheese recipe I have employed not one but two of these tried and true veggie side dish rules and the results are amazingly delicious.
+Today in this roasted broccoli and cauliflower with cheese recipe I have employed not one but two of these tried and true veggie side dish rules (roasting and adding cheese) and the results are amazingly delicious.

-In the past I have shared roasted broccoli and roasted cauliflower recipes, but I have never shared one here where they were roasted together.
+In the past I have shared roasted broccoli and roasted cauliflower recipes, but I have never shared one here where they were roasted together on the same sheet pan.
 So I figured, why not!
 Then I added on two kinds of cheese and I think from now on the rest will be history!

 Combining Broccoli and Cauliflower